Answers To Frequently Asked Questions About The Family Violence Education Program

 - Submit your application on the record, in court;

 - Prepare you for questions that the judge will ask you concerning your application.

-You will have no conviction and you will be entitled under Connecticut law to state that you have never even been arrested in connection with this particular case.
+You will have no conviction and will be entitled under Connecticut law to state that you have never been arrested in connection with this particular case.